-A. Following the steps described in Q1, many actuaries would first determine the benchmark maximum illustrated rate.
+A. Many actuaries would first determine the maximum rate for the Benchmark Index Account.
 Because this example policy does not have an account that meets the definition of a BIA, a hypothetical account would be constructed.
+Then, using a lookback methodology on the actual account parameters, determine a return on the Index account and compare that to the hypothetical BIA return.
+The maximum illustrated rate cannot be higher than the lesser of these two values.

-Assume a policy that offers an 11.5 percent cap and 1 percent floor on the S&P 500 could afford a 14 percent cap and 0 percent floor on the S&P 500.
-Then the benchmark maximum illustrated rate would be calculated using a 14 percent cap.
-For example, assume a lookback calculated for the BIA results in a benchmark maximum illustrated rate of 7.5 percent.
+Assume a policy that offers an 11.5% cap and 1% floor on the S&P 500 could afford a 14% cap and 0% floor on the S&P 500.
+Under the AGs, the maximum rate for the hypothetical account that meets the definition of a BIA would be calculated using a 14% cap.
+For example, assume a lookback calculated for the hypothetical account (14% cap, 0% floor) meeting the definition of a BIA results in a maximum illustrated rate of 7.5%.